amenophis/WHMCS-Connector/README.md

 TODO
 ----
-* Complete model generator
 * Add support for helper actions, not all actions relate to a specific data type.
-* Implement save & update methods in Entity derived classes
+* Implement save & update methods for Entity derived classes, this will need to be done in the templates
+* Create unit test templates for each Entity derived class.
+* Impliment field validation via phpdoc to remove the need creating a Type class for each Entity.